 Note: pregnant women are at particular risk of severe symptoms and should, ideally, not go to risk areas.
 This is because your immune system can be weaker during pregnancy.
 If you are pregnant and have malaria, you may pass the infection on to your baby.

 Arrange a consultation with your local pharmacist via Patient Access to discuss your travel plans and malaria prevention.

 How common is malaria?

 Note: malaria can kill people very quickly if it is not diagnosed promptly.
-If you feel unwell and have recently visited an area in which there is malaria, you should seek prompt medical advice, even if you have taken your anti-malarial medication correctly.
+If you feel unwell and have recently visited an area known to be affected, you should seek prompt medical advice, even if you have taken your antimalarial medication correctly.

 How is malaria transmitted?